 Of course, if you want to keep on using an older version of jQuery (or just your own version) you can certainly do so following the guidelines outlined in this documentation article.

 Beyond what I've covered so far we've also done a ton of work under the hood.
 While this is expected from many of our releases I wanted to highlight that we've tackled some outstanding bugs and issues that have been reported, including updating TypeScript definitions for developers working with TypeScript and our WebForms components.

 While I've been able to cover everything at a high level here there's plenty more to see.
-We've done a whole slew of updates across our other UI component libraries which you can catch in action with our R2 2018 release webinar, hosted on May 30th at 11:30 AM EST. As a little treat this webinar will be hosted live at ProgressNEXT by my fellow colleagues in the Dev Rel department.
-Seats online are limited so if you're interested you should head over to the webinar page and sign up right away!
+We've done a whole slew of updates across our other UI component libraries, which you can learn more about from the R2 2018 release webinar recording.

 As always we're looking to hear from you about any of our releases!
 Feel free to provide your impressions of our release in the comments section below, or you can always head over to our online feedback portal to vote on your favorite features or add in your own feedback items!